Gasoline pump: Fuel nozzles

 Nozzles are attached to the pump with flexible hoses, so they can reach the vehicle's filler inlet.
 The hoses are robust to survive heavy wear and tear, including exposure to weather and being driven over, and are often attached using heavy spring or coil arrangements to provide additional strength.
-A breakaway valve is also fitted to the hose so that the nozzle and hose will detach and fuel flow stop if a motorist drives off with the nozzle still in the filler.
+A breakaway valve is also fitted to the hose so that the nozzle and hose will detach and fuel flow will stop if a motorist drives off with the nozzle still in the filler.

 Nozzles are usually color-coded to indicate which grade of fuel they dispense, but the color-coding differs between countries and even retailers.
-For example, a black hose and handle in the UK indicate that the fuel dispensed is diesel, and a green dispenser indicates unleaded fuel; the reverse is common in the US.
+For example, a black hose and handle in the majority of Europe indicate that the fuel dispensed is diesel, and a green dispenser indicates unleaded fuel; the reverse is common in the US, with green for diesel, yellow for E85, and black, red, white, and blue for other gasoline grades, which vary by gas station.

 Misfueling

 Some nozzles are designed to prevent the motorist selecting the wrong fuel.
 The nozzle on diesel pumps is supposed to be larger so that it cannot fit into the filler pipe on a vehicle tank designed for gasoline.
 However, the larger diameter diesel nozzles are not an actual requirement, and many diesel pumps have been fitted with standard gasoline nozzles.
 Also, the nozzle for leaded gasoline is wider than for unleaded, and the fill pipe on vehicles designed for unleaded-only was made narrower to prevent misfueling.
 Some diesel fuel tanks are designed to prevent the wrong type of nozzle from being used.